-- (ii) All camps must meet the specifications as negotiated by Alberta Provincial Building Trades Council and Alberta Construction Labour Relations Association -1999 - 2008 camp rules and regulations, or any successor thereto. - (iii) All grievances concerning a camp will be resolved through the grievance procedure provided in the A.B.T.C. / C.L.R.A.
+- (ii) All camps must meet the specifications as set out in the Building Trades of Alberta and Construction Labour Relations - An Alberta Association 2010 - 2018 Camp Rules and Regulations, or any successor thereto. - All grievances concerning a camp will be resolved through (iii) the grievance procedure provided in the B.T.A. / C.L.R.A.
 Camp Rules and Regulations. - If an employee, who is housed in a camp, is required by the (iv) Employer to transfer from one camp room to another, the employee shall be paid two hour's pay at the straight time basic hourly rate as full compensation for the time to move belongings.
 Should the request to move from one room to another come from authorized persons employed by the Camp Manager or the Client, the employee must inform the Employer of the move by the following work day to be eligible for this payment.